3,4-Dimethylpent-1-ene has the formula CH2=CH—CH(CH3)—CH(CH3)2. ... | Channels for Pearson+

 Watch next

-Master Why stereoisomers need their own naming system. with a bite sized video explanation from Johnny Betancourt
+Master Using chiral centers to predict types of stereoisomers. with a bite sized video explanation from Johnny Betancourt